PaulMuscat2407/PaulMuscat2407.github.io/_posts/2024-08-28-Hunting-Game.markdown

     - Hunt-4.png
     - Hunt-5.png
 alt: image-alt
-description:  I developed a hunting game where players track and hunt animals in a natural environment.
-The animals follow simple routines, such as feeding, drinking, and resting, and move between different areas to meet these needs.
-They have basic sensory abilities, like sight and sound, which allow them to detect the player's presence.
-Depending on the type of animal, their reactions vary; predators might chase the player, while prey will flee if they sense danger.
-The game emphasizes straightforward, realistic animal behaviors to create an engaging hunting experience.
+description:  Inspired by games like Call of the Wild, I developed a hunting game to explore and recreate some of its core mechanics in a simplified form.
+The project features:
+    • Weapon Ballistics System: A basic system where different ammunition types vary in travel distance, damage, and drop-off over time, simulating realistic weapon behavior.
+    • Animal Behavioral Patterns: Animals follow routines such as eating, sleeping, and drinking, dynamically moving between designated hotspots to fulfill these needs.
+    • Sensory Detection: Animals are equipped with sight and hearing, enabling them to respond to the player’s actions.
+Prey will flee when sensing danger, while predators may choose to attack.
 ---